ji-podhead/kubyplexer/README.md

 - **Collaboration**: Find contributors to help develop Kubyplexer. 🤝
 - **Technology Decision**: Decide on the technology stack, considering options like Python, a multiplexer, or building in C.
 - **Development**: Begin the development process! 💪
+- **Community Engagement**: Create a website for Kubyplexer to introduce it to the community and gather feedback on desired features and improvements.
+- **Feature Prioritization**: Engage with the community to determine which features are most needed and which can be deferred or omitted.

 # Connect 🌐
 - **Docker Discord Channel**: Join me via the [Docker Discord Channel](https://discord.gg/HDnGNa68).
 I'm "podhead".